Key Takeaways

-In Sweden, citizens from countries outside the EU/EEA generally require a work permit to be employed.
+For all non-EU / non-EEA citizens, however, a work permit is mandatory before starting employment.
+The work permit functions as both a residence and employment authorization and must be approved by the Swedish Migration Agency (Migrationsverket).
 Exceptions exist for certain groups, such as individuals from Australia, Canada, Hong Kong, Japan, New Zealand, and South Korea aged 18–30, who can apply for a working holiday visa valid for up to one year.
 Additionally, for employment lasting less than three months, citizens of certain countries may need both a work permit and a visa.
 It's important to note that employees in specific fields might be exempt from work permit regulations.

 Types of Work Visas in Sweden